juami/pytentiostat/docs/UC_CA.md

 The program stops measuring current and time since start of program

 The program issues a prompt that experminet is complete

-Pytentiostat plots current (mA) vs. potential (V vs. Ref)

-Note: need to export potential and current data to a spreadsheet that will automatically save either during the scanning process or that will be exported after the scan is complete.